tlswg/tls13-spec/draft-ietf-tls-tls13.md

   TLS 1.3), MUST be prepared to accept a signature using that scheme even when TLS 1.2 is negotiated.
 In TLS 1.2, RSASSA-PSS is used with RSA cipher suites.

+### Certificate Authorities

+The "certificate_authorities" extension is used to indicate the certificate authorities which an endpoint supports and which SHOULD be used by the receiving endpoint to guide certificate selection.

+The body of the "certificate_authorities" extension consists of a CertificateAuthoritiesExtension structure.

+%%% Server Parameters Messages

+       opaque DistinguishedName<1..2^16-1>;

+       struct {
+           DistinguishedName authorities<3..2^16-1>;
+       } CertificateAuthoritiesExtension;

+authorities
+: A list of the distinguished names {{X501}} of acceptable certificate authorities, represented in DER-encoded {{X690}} format.
+These distinguished names specify a desired distinguished name for trust anchor or subordinate CA; thus, this message can be used to describe known trust anchors as well as a desired authorization space.
+{:br}

+The client MAY send the "certificate_authorities" extension in the ClientHello message.
+The server MAY send it in the CertificateRequest message.

+The "trusted_ca_keys" extension, which serves a similar purpose {{RFC6066}}, but is more complicated, is not used in TLS 1.3 (although it may appear in ClientHello messages from clients which are offering prior versions of TLS).

+### Post-Handshake Client Authentication {#post_handshake_auth}

+The "post_handshake_auth" extension is used to indicate that a client is willing to perform post-handshake authentication {{post-handshake-authentication}}.
+Servers MUST not send a post-handshake CertificateRequest to clients which do not offer this extension.
+Servers MUST NOT send this extension.

+The "extension_data" field of the "post_handshake_auth" extension is zero length.

 ### Negotiated Groups